LinkWoong/Zeroshot-GAN/README.md

 ## Results
 <img src="https://raw.githubusercontent.com/LinkWoong/Zeroshot-GAN/master/images/combine006.png" width="900px"/>
 The left one is generated characters, and the right one is handwriting.
+However, the dataset is still too large (2000+ samples).
+For the next half part dataset enrichment will be the first issue.

 ## People